AB1-dev/microservice-inter/README.md

 # microservice-inter

-This Micro servic is to create a REST Api to find the total amount of all the customers and return a list of all the customers.
+This Micro service is to create a REST Api to find the total amount of all the customers and return a list of all the customers using springboot.

 #Get request to get total amount as list:
 ------------------------------------------